 She suggests focusing on answering the question, “Why are you worth what you’re asking for?”

 “If you can back that up with examples, and it’s clear you’ve done your homework, you will be more successful,” she says.

 Try to stay as positive as possible throughout the process, and don’t take rejection too seriously.
 Being denied a salary increase may be indicative of other factors, like the company’s financial performance, Eikenberg says.

 “Before asking, make sure you know what the pay is really about for you,” she says.
 “Is it about status?
 Freedom?
 There may be a non-cash equivalent to what you’re asking for, like a role change.”

-Lastly, don’t give an ultimatum unless you’re willing to lose your job.
-It almost never goes over well, Eikenberg says.
-Pulling a Vontae Davis and just leaving may not be the best move either.
-Here are tips for how to leave a job professionally and eight things you should do before you go.
+Lastly, don’t give an ultimatum unless you’re willing to leave your job.
+It almost never goes over well, Eikenberg says — and leaving may not be the best move.

 What to Expect After You Ask